rdh59320/BLGE/README.md

 # BeLGE aka Better Linux Gaming Experience

-**BeLGE Package** was designed to enable you to run MS Games within the Steam app on a freshly installed version Ubuntu 22.04 LTS, Ubuntu 23.04 or Ubuntu 23.10 (still testing on other distros).
+**BeLGE Package** was designed to enable you to run MS Games within the Steam app on a freshly installed version Ubuntu LTS 20.04, Ubuntu 22.04 or Ubuntu 24.04 (still testing !!!).

 ## Table of Contents
 - [Acknowledgments](#acknowledgments)